Particular/docs.particular.net/servicecontrol/monitoring-instances/configuration.md

 | string | `Particular.Monitoring` |

 > [!WARNING]
 > After changing this setting it's necessary to run the monitoring instance setup procedure by executing `ServiceControl.Monitoring.exe -s` in the command prompt.
-This ensures that all necessary queues are created and properly configured. <!-- //TODO: Perhaps just link to the setup procedure so we can handle all 3 deployment types. -->
+This ensures that all necessary queues are created and properly configured.

 ### Monitoring/HttpHostname